 What if the cover keeps coming loose?

-The cover should fit snug on the coil to prevent sand and water from getting inside.
+The cover should fit snug on the coil to prevent sand from getting inside.
 If it keeps coming loose, contact the customer support to get a new one (if you coil is OK: not smaller than specifications, not scratched…) Or you can tape the edges with electrical tape.

 These are all the questions that I can think of for the moment.
 If you have any question, feel free to ask in the comments section down below.